Last Updated on January 30, 2026 by George Pavlopoulos

 There are three lines between Marco Polo Airport and Venice.
 Instead of a number, they are named after the line’s color.
 The three lines are blue, orange, and red.
 In brief:

 The Blue Line travels between Venice Marco Polo Airport and the Cruise Terminal.
-It also passes through San Marco, so it’s popular among tourists.
+It also passes through San Marco, making it a popular destination among tourists.

 The Orange Line travels between Marco Polo Airport and the Railway Station.
 This line travels through Rialto.